Profiling presence patterns and segmenting user locations from cell phone data: Introduction

+Answering these questions enables us to understand better the home and workplace distribution, as well as the commuting flows, which are the building blocks to improve location-based services, including health, entertainment, transportation, and mobile commerce.

+The paper makes the following contributions.
+First, {we propose a method to infer home and workplace from CDR with improved accuracy.
+This technique can be applied to other longitudinal behavioral data with geo-locations (e.g., mobile phone GPS, WiFi, and blue information) to identify the home, the workplace, and the commuting flows.}

+Second, we introduce the Normalized Hourly Presence to extract behavioral characteristics from CDR-based user locations, which can uncover the common behavioral patterns across the population using eigen-decomposition.
+We couple it with Principal Component Analysis (PCA) to show the existence of generalizable patterns.
+Understanding both the location and temporal presence pattern, which enables temporal and geographical mobile targeting~\citep{luo2014mobile}.

+Third, we use two datasets to validate the method and demonstrate its applicability to real-world problems.
+We use the MIT reality mining data set to illustrate that the technique accurately infers location labels such as home and workplace, improving upon the most commonly used existing methods by 79\% and 34\%, respectively.
+Our result also shows that existing methods relying on simplistic assumptions perform poorly in inferring home and workplace due to the complexities of human behavior and characteristics of mobile phone data.
+Moreover, {we test the method on CDR in a populated city in China to show the scalability of the method and its feasibility to uncover the behavioral patterns and labeling home/workplace in real-world settings.}

-We organize the remainder of the paper as follows.
-The next section introduces related works on inferring home and work locations based on CDR.
-Then, we describe the conceptual framework, the definition and calculation of Normalized Hourly Presence and eigenlocation, and the clustering techniques.
-After that, we test the proposed method on MIT reality mining data and compare it with the state-of-art approach in the literature.
-Moreover, we implement the proposed method on real-world CDR, collected in a populated city in China, to validate the feasibility, practicability, and scalability.
+This paper proceeds as follows.
+Section~\ref{sec:lit} introduces related literature on inferring home and works locations based on CDR.
+Section~\ref{sec:method} presents the conceptual framework, the definition, and the calculation of the Normalized Hourly Presence and eigenlocation, and the clustering approach.
+Section~\ref{sec:evaluation} applies the method to the MIT reality mining data and benchmarks against the existing approach.
+We present a case study with real-world CDR in a populated method in China.
+Section~\ref{sec:applications} discusses the managerial applications of our approach and Section~\ref{sec:conclusion} concludes the paper.